-- Select school (Perry Foundation Academy of Health) - Select program. - o Complete required fields, then "continue" to enter payment information. - Print receipt and submit to Perry Foundation Office.
+- Select school (Perry Foundation Academy of Health-School Pay) - Select program.

-2. CPR / BLS
+2. CPR / BLS (included in tuition if needed)

-Students need to provide proof of successful completion of either a CPR + First Aide course or BLS (Basic Life Safety) for Healthcare Workers course administered by the American Heart Association or equivalent.
+Students need to provide proof of successful completion of either a CPR + First Aide course or BLS (Basic Life Support) for Healthcare Workers course administered by the American Heart Association or equivalent.
+The BLS for Healthcare Workers is included in the tuition.
+There will be no tuition adjustment if not needed.